 Sir Rupert was appointed to the High Court bench in January 1999.
 He served as judge in charge of the Technology and Construction Court from 2004 to 2007.
 He presided over the heaviest construction and engineering cases coming before that court, including several long actions concerning the construction of Wembley Stadium.
 He dealt with many arbitration applications and appeals, as well as numerous issues arising from adjudications.

 In October 2008 Sir Rupert was appointed to the Court of Appeal.
 In 2009, he was entrusted with the task of reviewing the funding of civil litigation and the procedural rules, to make recommendations for promoting access to justice at proportionate cost.
 He proposed wide-ranging reforms.
 These were introduced in 2013 and are working well.
 In 2016 he was asked to propose further reforms.
-He published a Supplemental Report in July 2017, which the Government is currently considering.
+He published a Supplemental Report in July 2017, which was implemented in October 2023.